 But God demonstrates his own love for us, in that while we were still sinners, Christ died for us. – Romans 5:8

 We don’t use the word ‘sin’ very often.
 It is difficult and uncomfortable to talk about.
-We tend to think of it as breaking a set of commands that God laid out, doing something wrong because it is forbidden.
+We tend to think of it as breaking a rule, doing something wrong because it is forbidden.
 But it is deeper than that.
-God has given us those rules in order to help us understand His character.
-God is loving, merciful and gracious.
+God has given us ways to live in order to help us understand His character.
+He is loving, merciful and gracious.
 Sin is the opposite.